lhousaine/Spring-Clean-Archicture/README.md

 # shop-back-end
 This project is built with The spring framework of java EE, I was using multiple spring modules like :
 Spring Boot : to create stand-alone, production-grade Spring based Applications.
 Spring Data : for interacting with the database.
-Spring Security : to secure all endpoints, I add the JWT models for authenticating users, Spring Data Rest :makes it easy to build hypermedia-driven REST web services on top of Spring Data repositories.
+Spring Security : to secure all endpoints, I add the JWT models for authenticating users.</br>
+Spring Data Rest :makes it easy to build hypermedia-driven REST web services on top of Spring Data repositories.
 JPA : it is a Java specification for accessing, persisting, and managing data between Java objects / classes and a relational database.
 Mockito and Junit :for creating all functions tests.